-We have a clinic onsite with a full time nurse who can address minor medical issues.
+We have a clinic onsite with a nurse 5 days a week who can address minor medical issues.
 There is a clinic in Phnom Penh operated by the SOS Hospital, as well as a good dentist, for more serious problems.
 Make sure that you have travel insurance before you start your journey.

 Is there a possibility to spend some time in Phnom Penh?
 Will I see the main sights?